SHETYGURU/foodcourt/README.md

 This project involves developing a user-friendly website for a college, integrating Google API’s and payment gateways.
 The project aims to streamline the food ordering process within the college campus, enhancing the overall user experience.

+## Project Confidentiality

+The project code cannot be disclosed as per the client's request.
+For more details about the project, please visit the [demo site]

+## Demo

+Check out the live demo [here](https://foodcourtdemosite.netlify.app/).

 ## Description

 - **Role**: Team Lead